christinekaarde/MICCAI-review-thesis/WeeklyMeetings.md

 #### Who did you help this week?

 #### What helped you this week?
-Meeting with Veronica (last Monday) and getting confirmation that I was on the right track, plus additional work to do
+Meeting with Veronika (last Monday) and getting confirmation that I was on the right track, plus additional work to do

 #### What did you achieve?